saxani/phone-trigger-tutorial/README.md

 ```

 Now you an easily just print off the created QR code, and use it in your physical project.

+You don't really even need p5 or code to generate a QR code.
+Free sites like [QR Code Monkey](https://www.qrcode-monkey.com/) will do it for you.

 We likely won't just load an external website though, we'll want to direct guests to some content we've created.
 Creating your own website would be better for this, but an easy way to do it that doesn't delve into server side programming is using p5.

 Let's put [this](https://vimeo.com/253989945) video in a standard p5 sketch.
 The iFrame embed we'll use is this: